Dane County Executive Melissa Agard does have an opponent

-Dane County voters elected Melissa Agard as county executive in November.
+Voters elected Melissa Agard as Dane County Executive in November.
 But due to the timing of former county executive Joe Parisi’s exit, Agard was only elected to a six-month term.

 Agard and Stephen Ratzlaff, a salesman for furniture store Steinhafels, will face off April 1 to determine Dane County’s next executive.
 Agard, who lives in Madison, is a former state Senate minority leader and member of the county board (2010-14).
 Ratzlaff, who lives in DeForest, ran for state Assembly twice as an independent.